Effective Date: May 26, 2026

 Processor: ScaleVector GmbH and its affiliates (doing business as "dltHub"), 36 Rosenthaler Str., Berlin 10178, Germany

 The Processor provides the dltHub data pipeline platform, enabling the Controller to build, deploy, and manage data extraction and loading pipelines.
-Processing continues for the duration of the Main Agreement.
+Processing continues for the duration of the Agreement.

 Depending on the data sources configured by the Controller, processing may involve: